 Support a greater cause.

 Generation Y actively seeks brands who support philanthropic efforts.
-In fact, according to this article, “The millennial generation is the most philanthropically active generation in the United States.”
+In fact, according to a recent article, “The millennial generation is the most philanthropically active generation in the United States.”
 To create a bond with millennials, identify with a movement you are both passionate about and authentically show you care.

 Millennials are loyal to brands who are available to listen and engage whenever and wherever they want to.
 They see value in direct communication and want to share experiences with their social circle.
 A recent Facebook study on millennials revealed 60% want a bank to be their friend.

 Focus on mobile and have fun doing it.